astampoulis/website-source/content/blog/makam-tutorial-01.md

 vs. `list string`.
 There's two ways to write down a list; either in the form `[1, 2, 3]`, or in the form `1 :: 2 :: 3 ::  Nil`, similar to other functional languages.

-With these in mind, we can define the constructors for expressions as follows:
+With these in mind, we can define the constructors for expressions as follows.
+This corresponds to the definition of the abstract syntax of our language, as mentioned above:

 ```makam
 stringconst : (S: string) -> expr.